ngs-mstb/micgent/README.md

 ## Citation

-To learn about the motivation and the algorithm please see the manuscript: bioRxiv URL
+To learn about the motivation, algorithm and implementation please see the manuscript: bioRxiv URL

 If you find this software useful, please cite the manuscript.